- Stay Focused On the Customer Experience

 After the job has been completed, it’s essential to stay in regular contact with customers and keep those lines of communication open.
 Integrators have a variety of ways to do this, including:

-But you don’t need to send out email blasts to keep customers engaged.
-Account managers can send light-touch emails to check on stakeholders, see how things are going, and probe for new opportunities during the conversation.
+But you don’t need to send email blasts about video surveillance, service contracts, or vulnerabilities to keep customers engaged.
+Account managers can send light-touch emails to check on stakeholders, see how things are going with security management, and probe for new opportunities during the conversation.

-The handover process can even be used to create a seamless customer transition.
-Once the project is complete and the final approvals have been received, have your project manager conduct a warm handoff with the service team as the customer transitions to a new department.
+The handover process involving a security camera can even be used to create a seamless customer transition.
+Once the project is complete and the final approvals have been received, have your project manager conduct a warm handoff with the service team as the customer transitions to a new department specializing in security system integrator.
 This can be done virtually using a tool like SiteOwl or face-to-face.

-When customers are on a service plan, a new avenue of contact opens up because service teams can work to build rapport with in-house security teams while offering support.
-Follow-up calls are easy opportunities for reps to ensure that everything is okay while probing for future work.
+When customers are on a service plan with technical support, a new avenue of contact opens up because service teams can work to build rapport with in-house security teams while offering support.
+Follow-up calls are easy opportunities for reps to ensure everything is okay regarding the level of service while probing for future work in security solutions.

-Staying in touch helps your company remain top of mind for the end-user and gives you a headstart on other competitors when a new opportunity materializes in the company pipeline.
-That way, as soon as your customer starts planning, you can be there to help as soon as they start expanding or upgrading their system.
+Staying in touch helps your company remain top of mind for the end-user involved in physical security systems.
+It gives you a headstart on competitors when a new opportunity materializes in the company pipeline.
+That way, as soon as your customer starts planning security integration for security cameras, you can help as soon as they start expanding or upgrading their system and access control.